noho-glitch/cards-api/README.md

 ## About

-Draw a card, practice react activity I completed
+Draw a card, simple as that.

-Built With React
+Practice react activity I completed

 Deployed: [Draw A Card](https://noho-glitch.github.io/cards-api/)